|

 Google Earth photo you can see the whole of Cristiania Park in

-original 4 tennis courts are on the middle left of the picture.
+original 4 tennis courts are in the middle left of the picture.

-The two tennis courts that Billy built are on the center upper
+two tennis courts that Billy built are at the center upper

 right.
 At the apex of the trees in the center of the photo you